Jhirai20/test-repo/README.md

-#git & github - the full course
+#git & GitHub - the full course

 A fast-paced course for getting up to speed with git and github